How much does a web designer earn? Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 IBM Full-Stack Developer Professional Certificate: This Professional Certificate by IBM is designed to prepare you for a career in application development.
 You'll learn to program using front-end and back-end languages essential to web design and development.
 By the end, you'll have built a GitHub portfolio with multiple projects.

 If you're new to the field of web design, a beginner-friendly introductory course like Web Design for Everybody offered by the University of Michigan is a great place to start.
-This program is designed to advance your web design expertise and covers topics like the basics of CSS3, JavaScript, and more.
+This program can help you advance your web design expertise and covers topics like the basics of CSS3, JavaScript, and more.

 However, if you're interested in the web development side of web design, consider the IBM Front-End Developer Professional Certificate on Coursera.
 This program covers topics like programming concepts, software architecture, web development, and more.
 Upon completion, gain exclusive access to career resources like soft skills training, resume review, interview prep, and career support.